Coroner: Idaho students were stabbed to death in their beds

 “It has to be somebody pretty angry in order to stab four people to death,” Mabbutt told NewsNation.
 The victims were stabbed in the chest and upper body, the coroner said.

-Efforts by The Associated Press to reach Mabbutt by telephone Friday were diverted to an Idaho State Police spokesperson, who did not immediately return messages.
-In an evening statement, Moscow police confirmed that the coroner reported the victims were likely asleep and also that some of the victims had defensive wounds.
+In an evening statement, Moscow Police Department confirmed the coroner reported the victims were likely asleep and that some of the victims had defensive wounds.
 Police additionally said there were no signs of sexual assault.

 Comments from Mabbutt and the police expanded on autopsy reports released Thursday, which concluded the four students were murdered by being stabbed to death.